 Jill Johnson is babysitting two children when she starts receiving taunting phone-calls.
 She then realises that the caller is inside the house.
 He manages to kill the two children before the police arrive.
 Several years later, the same killer escapes from an asylum.
 An obsessed detective goes on his trail as he attempts to come after Jill again.

-When a Stranger Calls was one of the first films to come out exploiting the resounding success of Halloween (1978).
+When a Stranger Calls was one of the first films to come out at the dawn of the Slasher Film, exploiting the resounding success of Halloween (1978).
 When a Stranger Calls originally began as a short film The Sitter (1977) by director Fred Walton.
 This consisted only of the first section of this film, the scenes with Carol Kane (played in the original by Lucia Stralser) in the house being taunted by phone calls.

 With the success of Halloween, someone immediately saw the similarity of themes to Halloween, of a babysitter being menaced by a killer, and Fred Walton was given the chance to expand his short out as a theatrical feature.
 All the scenes with Charles Durning’s detective, Tony Beckley’s psycho and a later coda returning to a grown-up and now-married Carol Kane as she is stalked by Tony Beckley again, which comprise about three-quarters of the finished film, have been added for the full-length film version.